pishoyg/coptic/README.md

    dictionary author translates a given Coptic word into different English words, for example, the extra translations are often seen by users as auxiliary - tokens added there to convey a meaning that the dictionary author couldn't convey using fewer words.

 That's not the case for pictures.
 Pictures are taken seriously by users, and are more readily accepted as bearing a true, authentic, independent meaning of the word.
 Listing images (especially after we have started ascribing each image to a *sense* that the word conveys) is a way to recognize and legitimize those different senses and meanings that a word possesses.

 It's for this reason that images must be deeply contemplated, and a word must be digested well, before we add explanatory images for it.
 Collecting images is tantamount to authoring a dictionary.

-3. The meaning of an image is much more strongly and concretely conveyed by an image than by a word.
+3. The meaning of a word is much more strongly and concretely conveyed by an image than by a word.
 Learning is not about knowing vocabulary or grammar.
 Learning is ultimately about creating the neural pathways that enable language to flow out of you naturally.
 A given word needs to settle and connect with